 Listen To The Album | Spotify, YT Music, Apple Music |

 Q-Tip and Phife Dawg’s contrasting voices and complementary flows create perfect chemistry.
 Their wordplay blends intellect with streetwise humor, maintaining a playful tone.
 This album fused jazz and hip-hop, impacting many artists.
-Its minimalist production and live bass highlighted hip-hop’s sophistication cred.
+Its minimalist production and live bass highlighted hip-hop’s sophisticated cred.

 10. My Beautiful Dark Twisted Fantasy by Kanye West